 Conquer Myasthenia Gravis trustees all have direct experience with MG.
 Officers’ terms are two years and members’ terms are one, two or three years.
 The board meets regularly to direct Conquer MG’s strategy, programs, finances and goals.
 They are a dedicated and caring group, committed to serving the needs of MG patients.
 Comments to the board may be directed to: firstname.lastname@example.org

 Bob Rosecrans – Chair

 Board of TrusteesBob joined the Conquer MG Board in June 2014.
 Diagnosed with MG in 2002, he’s done the roller coaster ride of medications, IVIG therapy, hospitalization and finally a thymectomy.
 Bob lives in Glen Ellyn and is very grateful to his wife Marlene for her support.
-He serves as lab director and educator for NorthShore University HealthSystem’s Department of Pathology.
-“I believe in the mission of MGF of IL and want to help and support members of our community."
+He holds a PhD in biochemistry and served as a lab director and educator for pathology residents for NorthShore University HealthSystem’s Department of Pathology.
+Currently semi-retired, he works as a laboratory consultant in the Department of Pathology at Northwest Community Healthcare.
+“I believe in the mission of Conquer MG and want to help and support members of our community."